BlindexDAO/BlinDEX/documentation/running-tasks-with-multisig.md

 This will output 3 values:

 - txHash
-  - queue transaction hash (it can be used later on to determine the 2 remaining values if needed)
+  - The queued transaction hash (it can be used later on to determine the 2 remaining values if needed)
 - txParamsHash
   - this identifies transaciotions batch by their hashed data
 - txParamsData